The 5 realms of project management hell

 It all starts with a solid project proposal

 After your initial client interviews, the next step is to draft a compelling proposal.
-You know the client is onboard, you have all the relevant information and you feel you have a good grasp of the problems that underly your client’s request.
+You know the client is onboard, you have all the relevant information and you feel you have a good grasp of the problems that underlie your client’s request.

 You have enough to write a proposal that details just how you can help them reach, if not surpass their goals.
 But the proposal does two things, it lets your client see that you’ve actively listened and that you’ve understood.
 But it also sets the outline for how you will work to achieve the desired results.
 There should be no surprises, don’t forget, a proposal is a confirmation of everything you’ve learned from your client up to this point.
 It's not a sales pitch.